fishinwind/workshop/rst/Quizzes/quiz_1/quiz_1.rst

     $ projectdir=/opt/bio-workshop/project
     $ tar -cvf LASTNAME-quiz.tar $projectdir

-Upload the directory to the Quiz at the Canvas site to complete the submission.
+Upload the tar file to the Quiz at the Canvas site to complete the submission.